vieira83/Angular2-message-app/readme.txt

 Public/js/bundle.js
 good practice name the files the first portion the foder they are in : ex: app.component, message.component

-RUN THE NODE APPand server:
+RUN THE NODE APP and server:
 In the terminal run – npm start
 To run tasks – npm gulp